Enfidha

-Enfidha (or Dar-el-Bey, دار البي ') is a town in north-eastern Tunisia with a population of approximately 10,000.
+Enfidha (or Dar-el-Bey, دار البي ') is a place in north-eastern Tunisia with a population of approximately 10,000.
 It is visited by tourists on their way to Takrouna.
 It lies on the railway between Tunis and Sousse, approximately 45 km northeast of Sousse and a few kilometres inland from the Gulf of Hammamet.
 The nearby Enfidha – Hammamet International Airport opened in 2009, serving charter flights from several European countries.

 History

 Ancient history

 Nearby Henchir Chigarnia is an Archaeological site and former civitas of the Roman Province of Africa Proconularis.

 About 8 km north of Enfidaville is another Roman site Henchir Fraga, which is the ancient town of Uppenna, where ruins include a large fortress and of a church in which were found mosaics with epitaphs of various bishops and martyrs.
 The bishopric of Uppenna has been brought into use as a Roman Catholic titular see since 1967.